tdilauro/Simplified-wiki/User-Settings-Management-Protocol.md

 A document MAY NOT include the same key in both `readable` and `writable`.

-# Settings
+# Settings registry

+Semantics for the following settings are defined.
+The `simplified` namespace is reserved, and all settings whose names start with "simplified:" will have their semantics defined in this section.

+The `schema` namespace is reserved.
+All settings whose names start with "schema:" have semantics defined by the appropriate entry on schema.org.
+For instance, the value of "schema:givenName" is defined, as per [[https://schema.org/givenName|https://schema.org/givenName]], as the given name of the authenticated user.

 ## `simplified:authorization_expires`

-Value: The date and time (if known) when the user's authorization will expire (e.g. because their library card expires).
+The date and time (if known) when the user's authorization will expire (e.g. because their library card expires).
 This value MUST be either a time in "YY-MM-DDTHH:MM:SSZ" format (with the time being UTC), or a date in "YY-MM-DD" format.

 ## `simplified:fines`

-Value: The amount of money this patron owes in library fines.
+The amount of money this patron owes in library fines.

 ## `simplified:fine_currency`

-Value: The currency in which the fines are owed.
+The currency in which the fines are owed.
 This MUST be an ISO 4217 currency code, e.g. "USD".

 ## `simplified:synchronize_annotations`

-Value: A boolean value.
+A boolean value.
 If this is set to `true`, it indicates that the user wants their client to automatically synchronize local annotations with the [[Web Annotation Protocol|https://www.w3.org/TR/annotation-protocol/]] endpoints that the server thinks are appropriate.
 If this is set to `false`, the user does not want their e-reader client to automatically synchronize local annotations with those endpoints.

 An authentication domain that provides both the Web Annotation Protocol and the User Settings Management Protocol may use this as a way for users to opt their clients in or out of WAP.
 If an authentication domain provides the User Settings Management Protocol, but not the Web Annotation Protocol, then `simplified:synchronize_annotations` has no meaning.